sci-42ver/SICP_SDF/SDF_notes.md

   see sicp_notes.md or SICP Figure 3.22.
 - > change the syntax of patterns any way we like i.e. the way patterns are constructed.
+- > the need for backtracking because of segment variables See SICP or [wikipedia](https://en.wikipedia.org/wiki/Backtracking#Pseudocode) where `next(P,s)` just means `(lp (+ i 1))` in SDF_exercises/software/sdf/design-of-the-matcher/matcher.scm.
+- > the creation of domain-specific languages and other systems that should have an additive character see 4.6
+  > they are also a very useful way to *organize parts of a system for additivity*. ... but compilers do huge amounts of this kind of manipulation, to compute optimizations and sometimes to *generate code*.
+- > A pattern can be matched to a part of a larger datum; the context of the match is unspecified.
+  Sometimes "the context" may have something like `board` var in `graph-match`.
+- > Generic procedures allow us to do miraculous things by modulating the meanings of the free variables in a program Maybe in some special "Generic procedures", its handler has different "meanings of the free variables" for different combinations of predicates.
+- > If we instead use patterns to advertise jobs to be done and other patterns to advertise procedures that might do those jobs, we have a much richer language: pattern-directed invocation.
+  See [this](https://dspace.mit.edu/bitstream/handle/1721.1/41187/AI_WP_296.pdf?sequence=4&isAllowed=y) p2~3 `f(0, ?x)` which corresponds to the latter "other patterns ..."
+  - TODO the meaning of "use patterns to advertise jobs to be done".
 ## 4.4
 - `(unifier a b)` etc have been taught in SICP.
 - ~~> Often there are constraints among the variables in an expression.~~